KeeMeng/spicetify-dynamic-theme/README.md

 <a href="https://github.com/JulienMaille/spicetify-dynamic-theme/releases/latest"><img src="https://img.shields.io/github/release/JulienMaille/spicetify-dynamic-theme/all.svg"></a>

-This is a tweaked version of the Default theme.
+This is a tweaked version of the Spicetify Default Dynamic Theme created by JulienMaille, which is a tweaked version of the Default theme.
 The main differences are the light/dark toggle, the background cover and the dynamic highlight color, ie. it will match the current album art.
+I have tweaked it by adding 4 more light/dark modes with a plain background, as well as many small UI tweaks such as the player at the bottom.

 ## Preview